alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 ## HPE Machine Learning Development Environment

 On its own, [HPE Machine Learning Development Environment](https://www.hpe.com/us/en/solutions/artificial-intelligence/machine-learning-development-environment.html) helps developers and scientists focus on innovation by removing the complexity and cost associated with at-scale machine learning model training.
-Today we’re going to explore the advantages of building an end-to-end ML workflow using HPE Machine Learning Development Environment – occasionally referring to HPE’s open source platform, [Determined](http://determined.ai/) - for model training.
+In this post we’re going to explore the advantages of building an end-to-end ML workflow using HPE Machine Learning Development Environment – occasionally referring to HPE’s open source platform, [Determined](http://determined.ai/) - for model training.
 We also provide an example end-to-end solution using Flask for model deployment, as well as the steps taken to develop this example in the Appendix.

 ### Why use HPE Machine Learning Development Environment?

-At its core, Determined and HPE Machine Learning Development Environment iare training platforms that reduce complexity for ML researchers and help research teams collaborate.
+At its core, Determined and HPE Machine Learning Development Environment are training platforms that reduce complexity for ML researchers and help research teams collaborate.

 Researchers currently write training scripts that include not only the core ML functionalities to train a model on a dataset, but also code to manage the underlying infrastructure such as training on multiple GPUs, running a hyperparameter search, visualizing the training progress, and saving model checkpoints.
 Researchers should not have to focus on infrastructure problems – taking away these software engineering and systems administration-related tasks can allow researchers to focus on what’s important: building great models.